 - If you need emergency care, go immediately to the nearest medical facility.
 Call your Primary Care Physician within 48 hours of receiving the care.
 Emergency care is covered when it is for a medical emergency.
 An emergency is based on your presenting symptoms arising from any injury, illness or condition manifesting itself by acute symptoms of sufficient severity (including severe pain) such that a reasonable and prudent layperson could expect the absence of medical attention to result in serious jeopardy to the patient's health (or in the case of a pregnant woman, serious jeopardy to the health of the fetus); serious impairment to bodily function; or serious dysfunction of any bodily organ or part.

-- Follow-up care after an emergency is also covered when provided or arranged by your Primary Care Physician.
+- Follow-up care after an emergency or urgent care visit is also covered when provided or arranged by your Primary Care Physician.